effatalkenani/knowledge-graph-education-inequality/README.md

 * `app.py` — Streamlit demonstrator, SCQ interface, map explorer and natural-language parser.
 * `load_to_neo4j.py` — source-data preparation, geometry processing and Neo4j loading.
-* `data/` — source datasets used to construct the graph.
+* `data/` — directory expected by the loader for the source datasets.
+Large source files are supplied separately through Microsoft Teams.
 * `requirements.txt` — required Python packages.
 * `.env.example` — environment-variable template.
-* `education-inequality-project.dump` — Neo4j database dump supplied separately.
+* `education-inequality-project.dump` — Neo4j database dump supplied separately through Microsoft Teams.

+## Separately Supplied Files

+The complete `QPKG-Project-Files` folder is supplied separately through Microsoft Teams.
+It contains:

+* the Neo4j database dump and backup;
+* the complete source datasets;
+* the large YAGO2geo Turtle (`.ttl`) and N-Triples (`.nt`) files;
+* the larger spreadsheet and geospatial source files; and
+* copies of the implementation files.

+These files are not committed to this repository because some exceed GitHub’s web-upload or repository file-size limits.
+The GitHub repository contains the application code, loader, configuration template, requirements file and documentation needed to understand and run the project.

 ## Database